SFDO-Tooling/Snowfakery/docs/index.md

 The double-underscore ("dunder") syntax is described in [#hidden-fields-and-objects].
-In this context it is used to grab a whole CSV row and give it a name so that we can pull out bits of it by name later.
+In this context it is used to grab a whole CSV row and give it a name so that we can pull out specific columns by name later.

 The `Dataset.iterate` [function block](#function-blocks) pulls each row from the dataset in order, one for each Person.
 It will go back to the top after it has used every row.